Rappich/Matchify/README.md

 ## Vision

-To build a reusable, modular matchmaking engine that works across multiple verticals — including food, fitness, entertainment, travel, and education.
+To build a reusable, modular matchmaking engine that works across multiple verticals, including food, fitness, entertainment, travel, and education.
 The platform is designed to integrate with external content providers and enrich their products with swipe-based, social discovery features.

 ---